Read the answers to a number of key questions that we are frequently asked about infusion therapy provided in the home and other alternate-sites.

 However, the overall contribution of home infusion therapy to the health care system is certainly much more significant.
 The cost of infusion therapy administered in the home or alternate-site care setting is far less than the cost of inpatient treatment.

-There's no excuse for doing your own local research.
+There's no excuse for not doing your own local research.
 Utilization of home care and home infusion, coverage policies, and reimbursement rates vary tremendously from one region of the country to the next.

 To make an informed decision regarding expanding into infusion therapy in a given market or expanding into a new infusion therapy specialty area, it's important to understand your current revenue base and historic revenue trends, your competition, and your referral sources.